thaabomb/EightyPercentSafer/notes.md

   - The output of that process is the fuel for accident prevention.
   - Unlike crude oil, incidents and unreported occurences defy extraction.
 People actively try to hide these things unless you guarantee a non-punitive response.
 If you guarantee a non-punitive response they'll actually deliver the crude oil to you.
     - You must also guarantee that this information will not become public.
+- Where does this fit in to our program?
+  - The Accident Pyramid spans the "Non-punitive", "Confidential", and "Data-driven" headings.
+If you protect the individuals who submit safety reports you will gain access to data about incidents and previously unreported occurences.
+If you gain access to that data you can analyze it to improve safety.

 # Concept: A free bonus of improved safety is improved productivity
 - Want to cut costs?
 Improve safety.